csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 which leads to a more efficient depth-limited search.
 For most problems, however, we will not know a good depth limit until we have solved the problem.

-Depth-limited search can be implemented as a simple modification to the general tree- or graph-search algorithm.
-Alternatively, it can be implemented as a simple recursive al- gorithm as shown in Figure 3.17.
+Depth-limited search can be implemented as a simple modification to the general treeor graph-search algorithm.
+Alternatively, it can be implemented as a simple recursive algorithm as shown in Figure 3.17.
 Notice that depth-limited search can terminate with two kinds of failure: the standard failure value indicates no solution; the cutoff value indicates no solution within the depth limit.

 **3.4.5 Iterative deepening depth-first search**